Where to Stay in Lake Garda without a Car

 Lake Garda is quite large at over 52 km long.
 A car allows you to conveniently access different towns and reach attractions across wider distances more easily versus public transportation.

-However, trains, buses, boats, taxis and tours provide alternative transportation options between many popular towns like Sirmione, Desenzano, Riva del Garda, and Malcesine.
+However, trains, buses, boats, taxis, and tours provide alternative transportation options between many popular towns like Sirmione, Desenzano, Riva del Garda, and Malcesine.
 Ferries cross the lake frequently.
-Where to Stay in Lake Garda Without a Car if you have a lot of transport facilities like renta a car, public transport or renting bikes or boats.
-Lets see all opportunities.
+Where to Stay in Lake Garda Without a Car if you have a lot of transport facilities like renting a car, public transport or renting bikes or boats.
+Let us see all the opportunities.

 Rental cars provide the most flexibility to explore at your own pace.
 Driving the scenic roads along the lake is enjoyable.
 Parking and traffic in high season can be challenges.

 NCC – Private Taxi for short and long destinations.